 Successful germination depends on good-quality seed starting soil.
-Actually, you don't want to use soil at all.
+Actually, you don't want to use soil at all (it's too compact).
 Seed starting medium needs to be free-draining and disease-free, so do not use garden soil.
 And leave that miracle mix on the shelf because all that built-in fertilizer is overkill to seedlings.

 Seedlings grow best in a light, airy seed starting medium that drains well.

 To make it easy on yourself, you can buy a ready-to-use seed starting mix.
 This is your best bet for successful results.

 These commercial mixes, such as the Seed Starting Mix shown here, are actually soilless, made up of sphagnum peat, vermiculite, limestone and a root booster for healthier roots.

 This combination allows good drainage and also maintains steady moisture.